Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process: Photon Polarization

 Vacuum birefringence occurs due to the interaction between the background field(s) and the (virtual) $e^+e^-$ pairs from vacuum fluctuations of the probe photon.
 However, in the case that the $e^+e^-$ masses become real, the probe photon is absorbed instead of transmitted.
 Both the forward scattering and the absorption process can be described by a complex index of refraction.
-Even in the absorption process, the imaginary part of the refractive index of empty space depends on the relative angle between the photon polarization and the field orientation, leading to an anisotropic absorption of photons with respect to the magnetic field direction.
+This is analogous to classical optics, in which the refraction of light (forward scattering) through an optical medium is described by the real part of the index of refraction, while the attenuation and absorption is characterized by the imaginary part of the index of refraction~\cite{hechtOptics2015,jacksonClassicalElectrodynamics1975}.
+Furthermore, the real and imaginary part of the complex index of refraction are related by the Kramers-Kronig relations~\cite{kronigTheoryDispersionXRays1926,DISPERSIONRELATIONLIGHT}.
+With vacuum birefringence, even in the absorption process, the imaginary part of the refractive index of empty space depends on the relative angle between the photon polarization and the field orientation, leading to an anisotropic absorption of photons with respect to the magnetic field direction.
 In the formalism of QED, the forward scattering process is connected to the absorption process through the optical theorem~\cite{budnev_two-photon_1975}.
 Unlike the Schwinger mechanism, which is necessarily a non-perturbative effect, the fundamental effect leading to vacuum birefringence can be identified in the lowest order Feynman diagram, as illustrated in Fig.~1 of Ref.~\cite{vallePVLASExperimentMeasuring2016}.

 The Breit-Wheeler process in heavy-ion collisions can be identified as the absorption of a linearly polarized photon from one nucleus by the intense electromagnetic field with a fixed circular magnetic component around the other nucleus (i.e. another source of linearly polarized photons).
 The resulting angular dependence of the photon absorption rate is therefore related to the lowest order effect contributing to vacuum birefringence\cite{hattoriVacuumBirefringenceStrong2013,Mignani:2016fwz}.
 In fact, in retrospect it can be seen that Toll's thesis, which builds upon the work of Breit and Wheeler, actually predicts the anisotropic effect arising from the photon polarization (in that case without interference, so a $\cos2\phi$ modulation) as can be seen in Eq.
 4.3-7 of Ref.~\cite{DISPERSIONRELATIONLIGHT}.
 In a few other places the relation between the indices of refraction and the lowest order effects in both the forward scattering and pair production process have been explored~\cite{dinuVacuumRefractiveIndices2014,dinuPhotonPolarisationLightbylight2014}.